 Hindi scale or thaat from first black key.
 In western

-also, fifth note from C is as 5th .
+music also, fifth note from C is as 5th .

 or the key you selected for starting point as Sa.
 We can further

-In the western system the “C note” itself does not change and “scales” denotes the pitch changes.
-Western system has an “absolute” naming for the keys whereas in Indian the notation is “relative.
-Desi have combined both.
+In the western music system the “C note” itself does not change and “scales” denotes the pitch changes.
+Western music system has an “absolute” naming for the keys whereas in Indian the notation is “relative.
+Desi music have combined both.
 In the seven tone-scale the second, third, fourth, sixth, and seventh notes can be sharp or flat, making up the twelve notes in the Western scale.
-However, s can specify microtonal changes to this scale: a flatter second, a sharper seventh, and so forth.
+However, ragas can specify microtonal changes to this scale: a flatter second, a sharper seventh, and so forth.
 Furthermore, such variations can occur between styles, performers or simply follow the mood of the performer.
-In Indian there is no absolute pitch; instead, each performance simply picks a ground note, and the other scale degrees follow relative to the ground note.
+In Indian music there is no absolute pitch; instead, each performance simply picks a ground note, and the other scale degrees follow relative to the ground note.

 Note: “Sa” does not “map” always onto “C”.

 at F and still form a S R G M P D N scale in which case the

 corresponding western notes also change.
 Presently you may

 relate the “Sa” of Indian to “C” of Western which is